 Finally, the sweet onion chicken teriyaki contains added sugars as we mentioned earlier.
 Stay away from the following sandwiches and salads at Subway and stick with freshly grilled meats instead.

-- Meatball marinara sandwiches, salads, and wraps
+- Meatball marinara sandwiches, salads, wraps, and protein bowl

-- Tuna sandwiches, salads, and wraps
+- Tuna sandwiches, salads, wraps, and protein bowl

 You’ll also want to stay away from all sides at Subway, especially the cookies, chips, and sweetened beverages.
 None of these foods are low-carb or even remotely close to being keto-friendly.
 Stick with your double order of meat and low-carb veggies and wash it down with water, a coffee, or unsweetened iced tea.

 Related: How To Order Low-Carb at Wendy’s

 The best way to eat low-carb at Subway is to get a sandwich with grilled chicken or steak and cheese and throw away the bread.

 You can also get a salad, but remember that these don’t include as much meat as a sandwich and you might be hungry again an hour later.
 Subway recently introduced protein bowls, which are the same thing as a sandwich minus the bread.

 Always ask for oil and red wine vinegar in place of other dressings or go dry if you can.
 If you’re really hungry, you can double up on the meat, cheese, or guacamole.
 They also have some great breakfast options, which you can enjoy guilt-free as long as you toss the bread.

 Finally, if you want to use keto to lose weight, don’t forget to check out these free keto diet plans for weight loss.

 Enjoy this?
 Share this post to save for later!